dyutig/GPS-Guided-Bot/README.md

 After successfully executing this project, I plan to design a module which will contain few basic sensor applications so that anybody can design a basic bot with multiple features by buying just a single module instead of many different modules.

+Please be patient.
+It is an ongoing project.